Shopify Zero Quantity: The Right Way to Hide Out of Stock Products

 There are a set of schema designations made specifically for eCommerce websites and product pages. eCommerce product schema offers tons of customization options, including product availability (available, back ordered, discontinued), status (in stock, out of stock), aggregated ratings (⭐⭐⭐⭐⭐) and more.

-Option 7: Need a faster solution?
-Try an add-on. [easy]
+Option 8: Need a faster solution?
+Try an App. [easy]

-If you’re looking for a quick solution to zero quantity items in your Shopify or Shopify Plus store, you might consider trying a paid add-on designed to hide your out-of-stock inventory from shoppers.
-The add-ons listed below are priced pretty competitively, so you can expect to pay anywhere from $5-$10 per month, depending on the type of subscription you purchase.
+If you’re looking for a quick solution to zero quantity items in your Shopify or Shopify Plus store, you might consider trying a Shopify App to hide your out-of-stock inventory from shoppers.
+The apps listed below are priced competitively and relatively easy to use.
+You can expect to pay anywhere from $5-$10 per month, depending on your needs.

 Zero Øut by Valence Labs